Quick Answer

 How Does Cyprus Compare?

-The cost of living in Cyprus is lower than most of Western Europe but not the cheapest in the Mediterranean.
+Cyprus has a lower cost of living than most of Western Europe, though it's not the cheapest option in the Mediterranean.

 Cyprus vs Spain: Spain is slightly cheaper for groceries and dining in most regions, but rent in Barcelona or Madrid exceeds Limassol.
 Smaller Spanish cities (Valencia, Malaga) are comparable to Larnaca.
 Overall, very similar total costs, but Cyprus wins on taxes for Non-Dom residents.